Invoice discounting cost answers.

 Invoice Financing Cost Example

 Suppose you are a Startup Staffing Agency with unpaid invoices for services rendered but need help to meet weekly Payroll.
-You contact Bankers Factoring to secure fast working capital and avoid the Net 30 or 60-day payment terms.
+Contact Bankers Factoring to secure fast working capital and avoid the Net 30 or 60-day payment terms.

 - The rate for the first 30-days is 1.5%